TaitoUnited/full-stack-template/DEVELOPMENT.md

 ## Quick start

+> TIP: Startup in a cleaned and initialized environment with a single command: `taito env apply --clean --start --init`.

 Create local environment by installing some libraries and generating secrets (add `--clean` to recreate clean environment):

     taito env apply

-Start containers (add `--clean` to make a clean rebuild, and to discard all data and db tables):
+Start containers (add `--clean` to make a clean rebuild and to discard all data, add `--init` to run `taito init` automatically after start):

     taito start